About a year ago, and I set out to write our first book. A book for aspiring Engineering Managers.

 Plain old Google Docs

 Google Docs was the next best choice.
 A fair bit of publishing companies as well as many authors do use it.
-It has the all the features which you would expect from a text editor and it’s free (if you exclude the fact that you’re data is being processed by a tech giant).
+It has the all the features which you would expect from a text editor and it’s free (if you exclude the fact that your data is being processed by a tech giant).

 Google Docs does not provide a great experience when it comes to writing but it definitely is accessible.
 It’s very easy to just pop open your browser and start typing.